apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 If you scroll back through the output ( or use `docker-compose logs trafficops-perl | grep "User defined signal 2"` ) and see a line that says something like `/run.sh: line 79: 118 User defined signal 2 $TO_DIR/local/bin/hypnotoad script/cdn` then you've hit a mysterious known error.
 We don't know what this is or why it happens, but your best bet is to send up a quick prayer and restart the stack.

+### Traffic Monitor is stuck waiting for a valid CRConfig

+Often times you must snap the CDN in order for a valid CRConfig to be generated.
+This can be done by logging into the Traffic Portal and clicking the camera icon, then clicking the perform snapshot button.

 ### I'm seeing a failure to open a socket and/or set a socket option

 Try disabling SELinux or setting it to 'permissive'.
 SELinux hates letting containers bind to certain ports.
 You can also try re-labeling the `docker` executable if you feel comfortable.

 ### Traffic Vault container exits with cp /usr/local/share/ca-certificates cp: missing destination

-Remove the `traffic_ops/ca` directory, which will force regeneration of the certificates.
+Bring all components down, remove the `traffic_ops/ca` directory, and delete the volumes with `docker volume prune`.
+This will force the regeneration of the certificates.